Explanation of Orders Received for Machinery

 3. Coverage

 Totals are the simple sum of reported figures, and not population estimates.
-The ratio of the amount of 'sales' in Orders Received for Machinery to the amount of the 'shipment' in Machinery Statistics(METI) is calculated to refer the total coverage.that ratio has recently hovered at appropximately 9to1.
+The ratio of the amount of 'sales' in Machinery Orders to the amount of the 'shipment' in Machinery Statistics(METI) is calculated to refer the total coverage.
+The ratio has recently hovered at approximately 90%.

 4. Survey Items and Chapter of Table Items